pauldebryas/AnatupleProd/README.md

 # HNL with tau analysis code

-HNL-->3leptons analysis with tau using law workflow.
+HNL-->3leptons analysis with hadronic tau using law workflow.

 ##  Requirements